Artlor/CV/README.md

 - Contains some of my C++ projects.
 Three of them are games and one is music related (learning placement of notes on guitar fretboard).

 2. music
-- Contains links to my music on different streaming services.
+- Contains links to my music on various streaming services.

 3. GDD
 - Contains a game design document describing different aspects of my dream MMORPG and a map of the game world.